natalieogle/mtmh/_posts/2016-12-25-chandelier-makeover.md

 Excuse the two-toned wall in the last picture (soon to be board and batten) and the lack of ANY kind of decor besides curtains.
 Definitely not to the decorating stage yet!

+The last thing I did for the chandelier was install a dimmer so I can pick how bright the dining room is.
+Without the dimmer, it was too bright.

 Thanks for reading!  :-)